 It’s here that you can change everything from the tone response of the equalizer to the way the thin strip of RGB lighting around the edge of each headphone looks.
 All the obvious RGB customization is here (change the colors, the breathing pattern, steady on/off, etc), but one thing I have to fault SteelSeries for is the baffling decision to put a bright red LED light on the microphone that turns on when the mic is muted.

-Playing a game in total darkness, the red LED shines directly up into your eyes, making it harder to see what’s happening on screen, and just generally being a nuisance throughout the experience.
+Playing a game in total darkness, the red LED shines directly into your eyes, making it harder to see what’s happening on screen and generally being a nuisance throughout the experience.

 SteelSeries Arctis 5 Review: Wrap-Up

 Does it work all the time?
-No, especially not in the departments of the ski-goggle headband and the LED-lit microphone.
-But when it does work, it really works, with sound quality and customization options that would put any other sub-$100 headset to shame.
+No, especially not in the ski-goggle headband and the LED-lit microphone departments.
+But when it does, it really works, with sound quality and customization options that would shame any other sub-$100 headset.

 If you’ve been looking for a new headset and want something that advances the category forward in new and exciting ways, the Arctis 5 is the one to get.
-That said, I can only imagine how much better the next Arctis update will be once the company irons out the kinks and streamlines everything to a T. For more great options from SteelSeries, be sure to read our review of the Arctis Pro, Siberia neckband, and the Siberia 350 headsets.
+I can only imagine how much better the next Arctis update will be once the company irons out the kinks and streamlines everything to a T. For more great options from SteelSeries, be sure to read our review of the Arctis Pro, Siberia neckband, and the Siberia 350 headsets.